Carole has had a curve in her spine for most of her adult life. Her GP explained that her spine has a ‘C’ type curve called ‘kyphosis’.

 Carole is asked to complete some forms about herself and her condition.
 She sends the forms to us along with her previous radiology reports.

-Carole attends her first appointment at Gold Coast Spine.
-Dr Scott-Young listens to the history of her condition, examines Carole and reviews her radiology.
+Carole then attends her first appointment with Dr Scott-Young.
+He listens to the history of her condition, examines Carole and reviews her radiology.
 Dr Scott-Young discusses his views with Carole, answers her questions and lets Carole know what her treatment options are.
 He explains the reasons why Carole’s spine is collapsing and that she will find that the deformity in her spine will increase with time.

 Dr Scott-Young tells Carole that many people are able to manage any discomfort and symptoms with simple measures without surgery.
 He says that kyphosis correction surgery is complex surgery and, if Carole chose surgery, she would need to carefully consider not only the potential benefits of the surgery but also the significant risks associated with such a large procedure.

 He discusses the surgery with Carole and gives her information about the procedure.
 He also arranges for a Surgical Estimate to be sent to Carole outlining the costs associated with the surgery.

 A detailed letter outlining the surgeon’s recommendations goes to Carole’s GP.
 Each time Dr Scott-Young reviews Carole, he updates her GP in writing.

 Carole returns for another appointment with Dr Scott-Young and brings a list of questions about her procedure.
 She also brings her daughter with her.
 Carole tells Dr Scott-Young that she would like to proceed with the surgery he has recommended.

 Dr Scott-Young reviews her medical history and says that they will need to ensure Carole is fit for surgery before proceeding.
 Carole is asked to see the physiotherapists at Physio Next Door to get as fit as possible for surgery.
 Carole is also asked to get clearance from her cardiologist and to be reviewed by a specialist physician.